Privacy Policy

 We will use your personal information to comply with these legal obligations, to establish and defend our legal rights, and to prevent and detect crimes such as fraud.
 We may need to share your personal information with other people for this reason, such as courts and law enforcement agencies.

 We also have a legitimate interest in properly administering the Scheme.
-This includes: paying benefits as they fall due; purchasing insurance contracts; communicating with you; and ensuring that correct levels of contributions are paid, benefits are correctly calculated and the expected standards of Scheme governance are met (including standards set out in Pensions Regulator guidance).
+This includes: paying benefits as they fall due; purchasing insurance contracts; communicating with you; ensuring that correct levels of contributions are paid, benefits are correctly calculated and the expected standards of Scheme governance are met (including standards set out in Pensions Regulator guidance); and testing data and getting ready for pensions dashboards compliance.
 Where relevant, we may also have a legitimate interest in processing your personal information to secure benefits with an insurer in accordance with the Scheme rules.
 A balancing test always has to be applied when we rely on legitimate interests, as between our interests and the interests, rights and freedoms of the members (or other data subjects).
 We make sure that your own interests are not outweighed or prejudiced by our legitimate interests.
 We will use your date of birth to help us work out how long you are likely to be in receipt of benefits from the Scheme so we can determine the likely cost of such benefits.

-In order to achieve all this we may share your personal information with various people, including: any new Trustee directors; Cadent Gas Limited and any other Scheme sponsoring and participating employers; Aptia, the Scheme administrator; the Trustee Advisers; our other professional advisers, including investment advisers, lawyers and advisers delivering guaranteed minimum pensions (GMP) equalisation and rectification services for the Scheme (meaning benefit adjustments/equalisation of male and female members’ benefits for the effect of GMPs); auditors; insurers (more on this below); independent financial advisers; HMRC; DWP; the Pensions Ombudsman; the Pensions Regulator; the Information Commissioner; the advisers and printers who help us prepare various communications we send to members, such as the annual benefit statement; tracing agencies and providers of mortality checks who we (or Aptia, on our behalf) use to try to trace you if you are not at the address we have on your record; depending upon how we pay pensions, organisations to whom we send personal information in order to effect a BACS transfer in the UK and/or a payment via banking providers when pensions are being paid overseas; beneficiary or mortality tracing agencies; the Scheme’s website host providers; other IT and data storage providers; and such other Third Parties whose services we may require from time to time.
+In order to achieve all this we may share your personal information with various people, including: any new Trustee directors; Cadent Gas Limited and any other Scheme sponsoring and participating employers; Aptia, the Scheme administrator; the Trustee Advisers; our other professional advisers, including investment advisers, lawyers and advisers delivering guaranteed minimum pensions (GMP) equalisation and rectification services for the Scheme (meaning benefit adjustments/equalisation of male and female members’ benefits for the effect of GMPs); auditors; insurers (more on this below); integrated service providers (relevant to pensions dashboards compliance if they are appointed by the Scheme administrator in future); the pensions dashboards ecosystem (as described above); non-commercial dashboards; commercial dashboards; independent financial advisers; HMRC; DWP; the Pensions Ombudsman; the Pensions Regulator; the Information Commission; the advisers and printers who help us prepare various communications we send to members, such as the annual benefit statement; tracing agencies and providers of mortality checks who we (or Aptia, on our behalf) use to try to trace you if you are not at the address we have on your record; depending upon how we pay pensions, organisations to whom we send personal information in order to effect a BACS transfer in the UK and/or a payment via banking providers when pensions are being paid overseas; beneficiary or mortality tracing agencies; the Scheme’s website host providers; other IT and data storage providers; and such other Third Parties whose services we may require from time to time.
 If your benefits are transferred to another scheme in the future, we may need to provide the sponsoring employers, trustees and administrators of that scheme with information about you.

 Your data may be shared by Aptia with other companies for particular outsourced activities such as bulk printing jobs, confirmation of address/existence, offsite backup and archive; off-site shredding of confidential paper; facilities management, mail, photocopying, reception services; IT/software providers; on-site shredding of confidential paper; printing providers; records management; telephony services, call management and recording; platform provider on specific projects; records management; and with Aptia’s affiliates (companies in its group) who help it to provide its services to the Trustee.
 In such circumstances Aptia must ensure appropriate safeguards are in place.